Boone Hall Plantation History: Intriguing and Incredible

 Boone Hall Plantation’s History With Slaves

-Boone Hall Plantation does not skirt around the issue of slavery, but discusses it openly as part of the plantation’s history.
+Tours and programs at Boone Hall do not skirt around the issue of slavery, but discuss it openly as part of Boone Hall Plantation history.

 The Black History in America Exhibit at Boone Hall Plantation features nine historic dwellings that were built between 1790 and 1810.
 (Which is amazing!)